 1.National Centre for Vocational Education Research, VET Student Outcomes 2018

-In NSW, VET is a pathway to including more than 500 careers.
-Over 780 VET qualifications are subsidised, with more than 120 fee-free apprenticeship courses.
+In NSW, VET is a pathway to around 500 occupations.
+Over 770 VET qualifications are subsidised, with more than 120 fee-free apprenticeship courses.

 VET courses generally take less time to complete than a general bachelor degree (three years) or typical professional degree (four years or more).
 VET courses vary in length and are much more dynamic.
 Certificates I–IV range from six months to two years.
 Diploma courses typically take one or two years.
 Advanced diplomas usually take between 18 months to two years, a graduate certificate typically takes six months to one year and a graduate diploma usually takes between one and two years.